victorjonsson/jquery-editable/README.md

 ## Roadmap

 1. Add more options
+2. Support touch
-2. Make the styling of the textarea look better on none-webkit browsers
+3. Make the styling of the textarea look better on none-webkit browsers
-3. Integrate with a wysiwyg-editor
+4. Integrate with a wysiwyg-editor